 Seanbaby: Sure, it's easy to compliment Bizarro and Sinestro, but what the fuck would you say about Toyman?
 "The amazing Bizarro!
 And next to him, the pretty-good-at-ping-pong Toyman!
 The... talking Grodd!
 Followed by the... the... followed by SCARECROW!"

 Hutz: There's (ominous) "The Truth" (shakes head in disapproval), and there's (smiling) "The truth!"
 Lemme show you. (opens a brochure)

-- In the very first Christmas Episode, Marge is penning a letter to be included in the family's Christmas cards.
+- In the pilot Christmas Episode, "Simpsons Roasting On An Open Fire", Marge is penning a letter to be included in the family's Christmas cards.
 Talking about the kids, she writes, "Maggie is walking by herself, Lisa got straight As, and Bart... we love Bart."

-- In "The Itchy and Scratchy and Poochie Show", after showing his friends and family the "Poochie" which he's voice acting for, Homer's guests all leave muttering incoherently and Carl says "You should be very proud, Homer... you have a wonderful home."
+- In "The Itchy & Scratchy & Poochie Show", after showing his friends and family the "Poochie" which he's voice acting for, Homer's guests all leave muttering incoherently and Carl says "You should be very proud, Homer... you have a wonderful home."

 - Also, in "Realty Bites", when Marge becomes a real estate agent, Lionel Hutz sits her down to teach her the jargon.

 Marge: It's awfully small.